Species Introduction

 Q: How do I properly acclimatise Blyth’s Archerfish to my aquarium?

-Acclimatising Blyth’s Archerfish is crucial to prevent shock and ensure a smooth transition to their new environment.
-Start by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes.
-This allows them to adjust to the water temperature.
-After this, gradually mix small amounts of aquarium water into the bag over the next hour, allowing the fish to acclimatise to the new water parameters.
-Finally, gently release the fish into the aquarium using a net to avoid introducing excess bag water.
+Acclimatisation is crucial for Blyth’s Archerfish to reduce stress and ensure a smooth transition to their new environment.
+Start by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalise the temperature.
+Then, gradually introduce small amounts of aquarium water into the bag every 10-15 minutes over the course of an hour.
+This slow process helps the fish adjust to the new water parameters.
+After acclimatisation, gently net the fish into the aquarium, avoiding adding bag water to the tank.

 ✓ Expert Tip